 About an hour later she woke up and we had a look around a couple more charity shops then headed to the farm.

-Luckily the farm is well sign-posted and if you catch the (main line) train, the station is right next to the car park you park in for the farm.
-(Catch the steam train and the station is opposite the farm).
+Luckily Totnes Rare Breeds Farm is well signposted and if you catch the (main line) train, the station is right next to the car park you park in for the farm, Catch the steam train and the station is opposite the farm.
 Parking is pay and display but it’s fairly cheap at £1 an hour.
 We paid for 2 hours which was fine for us.

 The car park is a short 5-10 minute walk from the farm but again it is well sign-posted, flat and actually quite relaxing and picturesque.